 How to make Gluten Free Chocolate Cookies

-The dough for Gluten Free Double Chocolate Chunk Cookies is very straightforward.
+The dough for this Gluten Free Chocolate Cookie Recipe is very straightforward.
 Make sure your butter and eggs are at room temperature and your dry ingredients are sifted.
 This cookie dough must rest for at least 2-4 hours.
 It will be very soft when you first make it so don’t be tempted to add more flour.

 Step 1: In a medium bowl sift or whisk together the gluten-free flour, cocoa powder, instant espresso, baking powder, baking soda, and kosher salt and set aside.